Scientific theory

 The strength of a scientific theory is related to the diversity of phenomena it can explain and its simplicity.
 As additional scientific evidence is gathered, a scientific theory may be modified and ultimately rejected if it cannot be made to fit the new findings; in such circumstances, a more accurate theory is then required.
 Some theories are so well-established that they are unlikely ever to be fundamentally changed (for example, scientific theories such as evolution, heliocentric theory, cell theory, theory of plate tectonics, germ theory of disease, etc.).
 In certain cases, a scientific theory or scientific law that fails to fit all data can still be useful (due to its simplicity) as an approximation under specific conditions.
 An example is Newton's laws of motion, which are a highly accurate approximation to special relativity at velocities that are small relative to the speed of light.

-Scientific theories are testable and make falsifiable predictions.
+Scientific theories are testable and make verifiable predictions.
 They describe the causes of a particular natural phenomenon and are used to explain and predict aspects of the physical universe or specific areas of inquiry (for example, electricity, chemistry, and astronomy).
 As with other forms of scientific knowledge, scientific theories are both deductive and inductive, aiming for predictive and explanatory power.
 Scientists use theories to further scientific knowledge, as well as to facilitate advances in technology or medicine.
+Scientific hypotheses can never be "proven" because scientists are not able to fully confirm that their hypothesis is true.
+Instead, scientists say that the study "supports" or is consistent with their hypothesis.